-ENTRY POINT IN THE NAP PROCESS Developing implementation strategies for adaptation (C2) Gender-responsive principle Develop gender-responsive and inclusive implementation strategies for adaptation actions Why is this important?
+Developing implementation strategies for adaptation (C2)

+Develop gender-responsive and inclusive implementation strategies for adaptation actions

 Gender-responsive approaches are often as much about how different actions are implemented as they are about the actions themselves.
 Consideration of gender issues is critical in decisions about targeting, implementation approaches and timing of activities.
 Women and men have different roles and responsibilities, which yield differences in their ability to participate in and benefit from adaptation actions.
 Poor and/or marginalized women, in particular, may face barriers related to social mobility, literacy, and access to information and resources.
 Gender-responsive implementation strategies recognize gender-specific opportunities and barriers and aim for adaptation actions to be inclusive of the most vulnerable groups, enabling them to realize their potential as agents of change in their households and communities.
 This helps to ensure that adaptation actions are implemented where they are most needed and that benefits are equitable.

-What does it look like in practice?
-Development of gender-responsive implementation strategies may involve: Involving gender actors in the development of implementation strategies.
-Using sex-disaggregated data and findings of gender analyses to inform the development of implementation strategies, including for decisions about targeting and implementation approaches.
-Undertaking inclusive and gender-equitable participatory processes to develop implementation strategies.
-Identifying practical considerations for ensuring equitable participation and benefits from adaptation actions, considering gender differences in roles and responsibilities, workloads, mobility, access to information, services and resources, literacy and other factors that may create barriers.
-Incorporating actions that support gender-responsive and inclusive implementation, for example, by supporting equitable access to resources and services and/or addressing social norms that perpetuate gender inequality.
+Development of gender-responsive implementation strategies may involve:

+- Involving gender actors in the development of implementation strategies. - Using sex-disaggregated data and findings of gender analyses to inform the development of implementation strategies, including for decisions about targeting and implementation approaches. - Undertaking inclusive and gender-equitable participatory processes to develop implementation strategies. - Identifying practical considerations for ensuring equitable participation and benefits from adaptation actions, considering gender differences in roles and responsibilities, workloads, mobility, access to information, services and resources, literacy and other factors that may create barriers. - Incorporating actions that support gender-responsive and inclusive implementation, for example, by supporting equitable access to resources and services and/or addressing social norms that perpetuate gender inequality.